 If you let fear control you, the business may never get up and running; and you’ll never know if it would've been a success.
 The worst thing that can happen is that you fail; but that failure could get you one step closer to your eventual success!

+Summing It Up!

 Business Owners are typically hard-charging people, who are ambitious, smart, and hungry!
 What separates the good ones from the bad ones; is their ability to understand their strengths and weaknesses, before Launching The Business.